 In 2017: 29 percent.… Read More

 People living at the Arlington Mill Residences in Arlington, Virginia, are on track to obtain no-cost high-quality connectivity this fall, likely through the ConnectArlington network.
-The initiative is an example of how one local community plans to use its publicly owned Internet infrastructure to … Read More
+The initiative is an example of how one local community plans to use its publicly owned Internet infrastructure to reduce the digital divide on its home turf.
+The Homework Gap Within Arlington Mill’s 122 affordable … Read More

 In Detroit, AT&T is facing a formal FCC complaint accusing the telecom giant of deploying discriminatory “digital redlining” tactics.
 This is the second such complaint filed against the telecommunications giant since the first of the year.
 NDIA’s report does not specifically invoke race or ethnicity— opting for the phrasing ‘lower-income neighborhoods’.
 The socio-economic realities of these communities, a result of the banking industries mid-century redlining tactics, has become the impetus for new types of discriminatory investment in these same areas.… Read More